kamaleshalagarmanavalan/heart-attack-detector/README.md

 # 🫀 AI-Based Heart Attack Prediction Web App

 This is a full-stack AI project that predicts a person’s risk of heart attack based on clinical inputs using a trained machine learning model (Bagging Classifier).
-Built with **Flask**, styled with a **dark ECG-themed UI**, and deployed for free using **Render**.
+Built with **Flask**, styled with a **dark ECG-themed UI**, and deployed for free using **Replit**.

 ## 🚀 Features